liferay-search/liferay-docs/en/deployment/articles-dxp/03-installing-a-search-engine/03-enterprise-search/03-ltr/01-learning-to-rank-intro.markdown

 - A feature set, containing all the _features_ you're handing to the Learning to Rank algorithm, which it uses in conjunction with the judgment list to produce a reliable model.
-An example feature set for @product@ data is shown in the next article.
+An example feature set for @sharepoint@ data is shown in the next article.